MaterializeInc/demos/ecommerce-confluent/README.md

        GROUP BY item_name, item_category;
    ```

-   This view shows some of the JOIN capabilities of Materialize, we're joining our two previous views with items to create a summary of purchases, pageviews, and conversion rates.
+   This view shows some of the JOIN capabilities of Materialize.
+We're joining our two previous views with items to create a summary of purchases, pageviews, and conversion rates.

     Indexes assemble and incrementally maintain a query’s results updated in memory within a cluster, which speeds up query time: